Vejdirektoratet/sdk-android/README.md

 - [x] Condition of road segments in winter
 - [x] Request data from within geographical bounding box
 - [x] Request single entity by `tag`
-- [ ] Live stream of events (i.e. new, removed and updated entities)

 ## Installation